 - Educate your members.
 Some of your membership may not be aware of all the key features of your debit program.
 For example, are your members aware that they can prevent fees for ATM withdrawals.
 A member can request cash back at the register when conducting Point of Sale transactions.
 The nice part about this is that your credit union receives interchange on the entire dollar amount.
 In addition, many credit unions participate in surcharge free networks but often fail to continually promote this to their membership.
 One thing that should continually be reinforced is the safety and security of pinned transactions.
 Your members card has specific features designed to avoid fraud; the EMV chip, unique CVV code, and member created PIN are all assisting with preventing fraudulent transactions.

 - Keep an eye towards the future.
 Person to Person (P2P) payments are becoming more popular especially amongst your younger members.
 Some of the P2P methods use specialized rails and are not a part of your debit network, these transactions would not receive interchange income.
 Evaluate reports and keep an eye on pin-less transaction, these transactions will show up on reports as PAVD.
 Your interchange could vary each month as merchants increasing select this method of transaction routing.
 Also, your processors will start providing card-less ATM withdrawals using their mobile app.
 It is important to stay up with how your debit processor, core, and the local ATM terminal are keeping up with this new technology.

-Your LSC Team of experts are available to answer any questions you might have about our debit
+Your Envisant Team of experts are available to answer any questions you might have about our debit